FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-11-21-online-offline-sync-angular-indexeddb.md

 ---
 title: Online and Offline Sync with Angular and IndexedDb
-date: 2018-11-21 10:00
+date: 2018-11-21
-author: Fabian Gosebrink
-layout: post
-tags: angular indexeddb online offline
-logo: 'assets/images/logo_small.png'
-navigation: true
-cover: 'assets/images/aerial-view-of-laptop-and-notebook_bw_osc.jpg'
-subclass: 'post tag-speeches'
-disqus: true
-categories: articles
+tags: ['angular', 'indexeddb']
+image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
+draft: false
+category: blog
 ---

 In this blogpost I want to describe how to develop a todo application which stores the items in the IndexedDb and synchronises it later if the app gets back online.